BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Additionally, the CS is developed with C++ while the SP is developed with python.
 Hence, the procedure to run an SA is as follows:
 - The user selects an SA for the analysis run,
-- UI emits an analysis request for the DCG_node of the SA,
+- UI emits an analysis request for the DAG_node of the SA,
 - the CS prepares the analysis dataset and requests an analysis from the SP,
 - the SP constructs SP objects from the CS dataset,
 - the SP runs the SAMMs with the constructed objects,